AndrejaCH/Credit_Risk_Analysis/README.md

 <i>Figure 4: Results for SMOTTEENN Model.</i>
 </p>

-The last two models are from ensemble learning group.
-The concept of ensemble learning is the process of combining multiple models, like decision tree algorithms, to help improve the accuracy and robustness, as well as decrease variance of the model, and therefore increase the overall performance of the model (6).

 ### 5. Balanced Random Forest Classifier
 Instead of having a single, complex tree like the ones created by decision trees, a random forest algorithm will sample the data and build several smaller, simpler decision trees.
 Each tree is simpler because it is built from a random subset of features (7).